aa-ahmed-aa/Zeta/README.md

         Users are ranked according to the highest sum of the ACCEPTED problems rank.

 ## PreRequirements
+- xampp
+    <p style="color:red;">if you have any problem with the calss named String it is according to PHP version read this to fix the problem : https://github.com/cakephp/cakephp/issues/7573</p>
+- GCC Compiler
+    i used MinGw you can find it <a href="https://nuwen.net/mingw.html" >Here</a>
 ## Installation

-## Contribution & Future work
+## :construction: Contribution & Future work

-***if you have any problem with the calss named String it is according to PHP version read this to fix the problem : https://github.com/cakephp/cakephp/issues/7573